1. Skip to content

 The FDP's Christian Lindner was fired as finance minister earlier this month in a fallout over the 2025 budgetImage: TOBIAS SCHWARZ/AFP

-Germany's business-friendly Free Democratic Party (FDP) plotted to collapse Chancellor Olaf Scholz's coalition government two months before it fell apart, two German newspapers reported on Saturday.
+Germany's neoliberal Free Democratic Party (FDP) plotted to collapse Chancellor Olaf Scholz's coalition government two months before it fell apart, two German newspapers reported on Saturday.

-The revelations come as the country prepares for snap elections in February, following the sacking of FDP Finance Minister Christian Lindnerearlier this month.
+The revelations come as the country prepares for a snap election in February, following the firing of FDP Finance Minister Christian Lindner earlier this month.
 Lindner's widely reported plan to lower taxes, scrap recent reforms and roll back environment protection targets was deemed a provocation by his left-leaning coalition partners, and his party decided to pull out of the coalition.
-The coalition then collapsed.
+The coalition then collapsed on November 6.

 What did the newspapers reveal?